Cuba: Political readjustments (1991–present)

 Soviet troops began to withdraw from Cuba in September 1991, and Castro's rule was severely tested in the aftermath of the Soviet collapse in December 1991 (known in Cuba as the Special Period).
 The country faced a severe economic downturn following the withdrawal of Soviet subsidies worth $4 billion to $6 billion annually, resulting in effects such as food and fuel shortages.
 The government did not accept American donations of food, medicines and cash until 1993.
 On 5 August 1994, state security dispersed protesters in a spontaneous protest in Havana.
 From the start of the crisis until 1995, Cuba saw its gross domestic product (GDP) shrink by 35%.
 It took another five years for its GDP to reach pre-crisis levels.
-In 1996, after Cuban fighter jets shot down two small aircraft piloted by a Florida-based anti-Castro group, the U.S. Congress passed the Helms–Burton Act.
+In 1996, after Cuban fighter jets shot down two small aircraft piloted by a Florida-based anti-Castro group, the U.S. Congress passed the Helms–Burton Act, strengthening U.S. embargoes.

-Cuba has since found a new source of aid and support in the People's Republic of China.
-In addition, Hugo Chávez, then president of Venezuela, and Evo Morales, former president of Bolivia, became allies, and both countries are major oil and gas exporters.
+Cuba then found a new source of aid and support in the People's Republic of China.
+In addition, Castro, Venezuelan President Hugo Chávez and Bolivian President Evo Morales became allies, and both countries began to support the Cuban economy.
 In 2003, the government arrested and imprisoned a large number of civil activists, a period known as the "Black Spring".

-In February 2008, Fidel Castro resigned as President of the State Council due to the serious gastrointestinal illness that he had suffered since July 2006.
-On 24 February, the National Assembly elected his brother Raúl Castro the new president.
+In February 2008, Castro resigned as President of the State Council due to illness.
+On 24 February, the National Assembly elected his brother Raúl Castro as president.
 In his inauguration speech, Raúl promised that some of the restrictions on freedom in Cuba would be removed.
 In March 2009, Raúl Castro removed some of his brother's appointees.

-On 3 June 2009, the Organization of American States adopted a resolution to end the 47-year ban on Cuban membership of the group.
+In 2009 the OAS adopted a resolution to end the 47-year ban on Cuban membership of the group.
 The resolution stated, however, that full membership would be delayed until Cuba was "in conformity with the practices, purposes, and principles of the OAS".
-Fidel Castro wrote that Cuba would not rejoin the OAS, which, he said, was a "U.S. Trojan horse" and "complicit" in actions taken by the U.S. against Cuba and other Latin American nations.
+Fidel Castro wrote that Cuba would not rejoin the OAS, which he said was a "U.S. Trojan horse" and "complicit" in actions taken by the U.S. against Cuba and other Latin American nations.